docker/docs/buildx/working-with-buildx.md

 platform for the build output, (for example, `linux/amd64`, `linux/arm64`, or `darwin/amd64`).

-When the current builder instance is backed by the "docker-container" driver, you can specify multiple platforms together.
+When the current builder instance is backed by the `docker-container` driver, you can specify multiple platforms together.
 In this case, it builds a manifest list which contains images for all specified architectures.
 When you use this image in [`docker run`](../engine/reference/commandline/run.md) or